 (Mathematics, Statistics, and Computer SCIENCE)

-Computer science (CS) is the academic discipline that focuses on creative computing-related problem solving and develops valuable analytical skills.
-St. Olaf’s CS program employs “hands-on” personal experience to build up valuable technical skills while learning powerful computing concepts in a liberal arts context.
+Computer science (CS) is the academic discipline that focuses on creative computing-related problem solving.
+St. Olaf’s CS program employs “hands-on” personal experience to build up invaluable technical and analytical skills while learning powerful computing concepts in a liberal arts context.
 Beginning with the introductory courses, the program’s curriculum draws connections with applications in other disciplines ranging from the natural sciences to the humanities.
 The program offers an authentic and satisfying education in the concepts and practices of computer science; the courses below represent national expectations for an undergraduate computer science curriculum.
 Undergraduate research appears throughout the program, from foundation courses that develop valuable project skills to advanced courses such as the senior capstone seminar.
-St. Olaf is national leader in incorporating instruction in parallel and distributed computing throughout the curriculum.
+St. Olaf is a national leader in incorporating instruction in parallel and distributed computing throughout the CS curriculum.
 The program also incorporates a distinct liberal arts perspective, including emphasis on teamwork and communication skills, examination of ethical and social issues in computing, and collaboration in upper-level interdisciplinary projects.

 Although CS differs from other computing areas, such as programming, information technology (IT), and information systems (IS), the study of computer science serves as excellent preparation for careers in such fields, because the concepts of computer science provide insights into all forms of computing.
-While specific computing systems come and go, the principles of CS endure for the long term, and persons with awareness of those principles perceive them in all forms of computing.
+While specific computing systems come and go, the principles of CS endure for the long term, and persons with awareness of those principles can perceive them in all forms of computing.
+The increasing effectiveness of computing in nearly all endeavors makes CS concepts relevant in almost every setting.
 The program's emphases on development of creative problem-solving and analytical thinking abilities, interpersonal skills, and ethical analysis and awareness enhance any career, whether one becomes a computing professional or an occasional user.

 overview of the major